 Richard (Dick) M. Gray: 1924 - 2017

-Graduating from high school at the age of 14, Richard Gray entered Bucknell in 1938.
+Graduating from high school at the age of 14, Richard Gray (Dick) entered Bucknell College in 1938.
 He graduated in 1942 with Phi Beta Kappa honors earning degrees in English and Social Sciences.

 After beginning his career in advertising, he served three years in the U.S. Navy as an officer aboard the U.S.S.
 Somers, a destroyer on convoy duty in the North Atlantic.
 After World War II ended, he resumed his career, quickly rising through the ranks in the advertising business from copywriter to creative director.